Aranesh22/SYSC3303A/README.md

 * The Synchronizer class is crucial for the correct operation of the system by ensuring thread-safe communication between the subsystems.
 It manages the flow of information throughout the system.

-### 📢 Request Class
+### 📢 FloorRequest Class

-* The Request class encapsulates the data related to a user's request for elevator service, including the starting floor, destination floor, and direction.
+* The FloorRequest class encapsulates the data related to a user's floorRequest for elevator service, including the starting floor, destination floor, and direction.

 ## Iteration 2